 Interesting Facts

-- San Giovanni boasts a stunning Baroque facade with intricate stonework, sculptures, a large central portal, and two bell towers.
+- San Giovanni boasts a stunning Baroque facade with intricate stonework, famous italian sculptures, a large central portal, and two bell towers.

 - Its interior is adorned with beautiful wall paintings, sculptures, and mosaics.